-Past engagements as a guest conductor and visiting composer include the University of Northern Iowa Symphonic Band, University of Wisconsin–River Falls Symphony Band, the University of New Hampshire Wind Symphony and Concert Band, the MN Intercollegiate Honor Band, and the USAF Heritage of America Band.
+Past engagements as a guest conductor and visiting composer include the USAF Heritage of America Band, University of Northern Iowa Symphonic Band, University of Wisconsin–River Falls Symphony Band, the University of New Hampshire Wind Symphony and Concert Band, and the MN Intercollegiate Honor Band.
 An active supporter of new and innovative music, she has commissioned and premiered works by Andrew Boysen, Adam Boll, Asako Hirabayashi, and Matthew C. Saunders.

 She earned a Doctor of Musical Arts in Conducting from The Ohio State University under Russel C. Mikkelson, where she served as conductor of the OSU Collegiate Winds, regular assistant conductor of the OSU Wind Symphony and Symphonic Band, and taught undergraduate conducting classes.
 She also holds a Master of Music in Wind Conducting from Oklahoma State University and a Bachelor of Music Education from the University of Wisconsin–Eau Claire.
 Her clarinet instructors include James Pyne, Babette Belter, and Richard Fletcher.